 Valentine’s Day Crêpes: Two Ways

 Crêpes are an incredibly versatile recipe since they are simple to make, have a relatively neutral flavour, but can be filled with different fillings or toppings.
-Plus since they’re French and super romantic, I thought this would be the perfect recipe for Valentine’s Day!
+Plus since they’re French and super romantic, I thought these Valentine’s Day crêpe recipes would be the perfect recipe for this special day!

-In this post, I am showing you how to make a savoury Croque Madame Crêpe and a sweet Strawberry Compote Crêpe.
+In this post, I am showing you how to make two Valentine’s Day crêpes: a savoury Croque Madame Crêpe and a sweet Strawberry Compote Crêpe.
+If you want to see step-by-step instructions for both recipes, check out my YouTube video!

-For my sweet crêpe recipe, I made a Strawberry Compote Crêpe.
+For my sweet Valentine’s Day crêpe, I made a Strawberry Compote Crêpe.
 Strawberries and chocolate are a classic fillings in crêpes, so I decided to make my own version at home.
 Plus, you have to have strawberries on Valentine’s Day!

 Right now, strawberries are not in season here in British Columbia so I opted to use frozen strawberries for this recipe.
 They taste just as good as fresh ones and are packed full of flavour.
 To accent the strawberry flavour, I used some freshly grated lemon zest.
 You would think something simple like lemon zest would not add that much to recipe, but you can definitely notice a difference if you omit the lemon zest.
 It’s not as bright and flavorful, so I highly recommend using it!